 For many smaller companies, the good old excel quick analysis tool, along with sheets still makes the only Configure Price Quote (CPQ) solution.
 Their resources for acquiring and maintaining dedicated software are often limited, so more complicated systems are out of their reach.

-And this applies as well to many bigger enterprises that are now considering migrating to specialized CPQ software.
-But is it worth their while, considering the work that goes into such project and the risks it entails?
+And this applies as well to many bigger enterprises that are now considering migrating to a specialized CPQ software.
+But is it worth their while, considering the work that goes into such a project and the risks it entails?

 For a fact is that now you can build a fully working CPQ on the Salesforce platform based on Excel and our Documill Dynamo app.
 It does not make a difference how complex your products are or how big your company is.
 Read on to find out if that is a suitable solution for you too.

 Before looking deeper into the solution, let us examine the reasons why so many companies have so far abandoned Excel in favor of dedicated CPQ software.
 Usually, as a company grows bigger and its products more complex, requirements get tighter for functionalities in which Excel alone does not really excel: